knurling-rs/knurling-session-20q4/src/hello_world.md

 ```
 This gives us access to all the peripherals of the board.
 If you use a different board, check the crate's docs on how to get access to all peripherals.

-4. Blinking LEDs needs a timer, as the LED is on and of for certain amounts of time.
+4. You need a timer to blink LEDs, as the LED is on and off for certain amounts of time.
 To access the timer peripheral add this line:

 ```rust
 let mut timer = Timer::new(board.TIMER0);